-Sevier School District participates in SAGE Formative, SAGE Interim and SAGE Summative as determined by elementary, > middle and high schools assessment plans. > > Three Types of Assessment
+Sevier School District participates in RISE Formative, RISE Interim and RISE Summative as determined by elementary, middle and high schools assessment plans.

+Three Types of Assessment

 Formative Assessment occurs in the short term, as learners are in the process of making meaning of new content and of integrating it into what they already know.
 Feedback to the learner is immediate (or nearly so), to enable the learner to change his/her behavior and understandings right away.
 Formative Assessment also enables the teacher to "turn on a dime" and rethink instructional strategies, activities, and content based on student understanding and performance.
 His/her role here is comparable to that of a coach.
 Formative Assessment can be as informal as observing the learner's work or as formal as a written test.
 Formative Assessment is the most powerful type of assessment for improving student understanding and performance.

 Interim Assessment takes place occasionally throughout a larger time period.
 Feedback to the learner is still quick, but may not be immediate.
 Interim Assessments tend to be more formal, using tools such as projects, written assignments, and tests.
 The learner should be given the opportunity to re-demonstrate his/her understanding once the feedback has been digested and acted upon.
 Interim Assessments can help teachers identify gaps in student understanding and instruction, and ideally teachers address these before moving on or by weaving remedies into upcoming instruction and activities.